Social media’s role in your small‑business marketing strategy (professional services)

 7 Posts Per Week (Or More)

-For daily posting or more, the complexity and resource demands increase significantly.
+For daily posting or more, the complexity and resource demands increase substantially.
 This level requires a strategic mix of content types, frequent audience analysis, and often a dedicated team or agency.
 The payoff can be substantial—think accelerated lead generation, strong community building, and a solid reputation as an industry leader—but only if executed with expertise and consistency.

 Conclusion